EtchUK/Etch.OrchardCore.UserProfiles/README.md

 When enabled this feature will make a new "ProfileGroup" part available.
 When attached to a content type the content item can manage a list of profiles.
 Profiles can only be associated to a single profile group.

+### Profile Group Field

+This feature adds a new field which allows the editor to pick from content items with `ProfileGroupPart`.

 ### Subscriptions

 When enabled this feature will make two new parts available "SubscriptionLevelPart" and "SubscriptionAccessPart".